 I’d say that this program is primarily suited for the intermediate lifter.

 - The beginner will surely get stronger from it, but would maybe have been able to progress faster with a simpler program.
-For instance, squat two times per week and increase the weight by 2.5 kg or 5 lb when you can do 3 sets x 5 reps.
+Like our beginner squat program, where you squat two times per week and increase the weight by 2.5 kg or 5 lb when you can do 3 sets x 5 reps.

 - The advanced lifter must be careful, as the Russian squat routine progresses fast.
 You might still benefit from it, however, if you’re careful about weight selection.
 Enter a 1RM into the calculator that in six weeks will put you just slightly ahead of your current strength levels.